 The Westin Mission Hills Golf Resort & Spa: Come for the mountain views or the fantastic golf courses, or just to unwind with your family (pets included!).
 Enjoy 3 pools, including a 75-foot water slide, play some tennis (they offer kids lessons), rent a bike or de-stress with a relaxing spa treatment.
 Plus, it’s close to the Children’s Discovery Museum of the Desert, in case you fancy a trip off-site.

 Desert Springs JW Marriott in Palm Desert: This stunning, sprawling resort with fantastic amenities, including a decadent spa and two championship 18-hole golf courses is the kind of luxurious place that has thought of everything, including how tired your feet must be….why walk when you can float on a gondola to various destinations around the resort?
 And just minutes from the El Paseo Shopping District, it’s handy when you realize you forgot something essential back in LA.
 But keep Fido at home, as this is a pet-free resort.

 74-855 Country Club Dr.

-ACE Hotel & Swim Club: For an ultra hip stay, this resort is both bohemian and kid-friendly, in that artsy relaxed chic sort of way.
+ACE Hotel & Swim Club: For an ultra-hip stay, this resort is both boho-chic and kid-friendly, in that artsy, relaxed sort of way.
 Bring some marshmallows to roast on the outdoor fireplaces, play with your pooch in the dog park out back, or take the kids for a short bike ride downtown for some vintage clothes shopping and return to rock your retro finds.
 This is definitely the place to be cool, in more ways than one.

 701 E. Palm Canyon Dr.